BigCommerce vs. Magento, Which is Better?

 The ability to quickly ramp up the store on multiple CDN’s, as well as achieve optimal page load speeds, were frequently mentioned as the pillar points of adoption.
 In addition to the guaranteed 99.99% up-time, BigCommerce also consistently delivered page load times of 0.3 of a second; regardless of the catalog size.

-Both BigCommerce and Magento provid a relatively comparable set of features like template customization and broad stroke capabilities.
+Both BigCommerce and Magento provide a relatively comparable set of features like template customization and broad stroke capabilities.
 However, there were other areas of difference frequently noted in this review.

 Abandoned Cart Reminders

-The abandoned cart system provided natively by BigCommerce is rated one of best.
+The abandoned cart system provided natively by BigCommerce is rated one of the best.
 This feature allows users to create and send out automated emails to any website visitor who went through the sales funnel and left without making a purchase.
 Magento does not come with any built-in cart abandonment products.
 Brand teams need to search for a 3rd party application, connect through developers, and customize HTML as well as other feature sets.
 This creates a hefty additional workload that many users say is unnecessary.

 BigCommerce also comes with proper built-in blogging functionality, which made it a vital consideration for brand managers when comparing BigCommerce vs. Magento.
 Although Magento allows users to crowbar third-party blogging tools, the built-in solution offered by BigCommerce is neat, simple, and more suitable for companies requiring content management.
 SEO-friendly URL structures at both product and blog levels are a benefit.

 Demo, Decide and Deploy

 Everyone has different criteria with which they judge their needs or wants.
-For some managers, cost is the final deciding factor, for others it was the built-in omni-channel, and yet for others, 24/7 tech support is a big issue.
+For some managers, the cost is the final deciding factor, for others, it was the built-in omnichannel, and yet for others, 24/7 tech support is a big issue.